rpriam/dataepi/README.md

 # vizdataepi

-A R package for illustrating the odds ratios and relative risks.
+A R package for the odds ratios and the relative risks.